DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 Button | description
 ---|---
-as copy | Copies the file during generation process. as reference | Copies the file everytime the State machine is started.
+as copy | Copies the file during generation process. as reference | Copies the file everytime the state machine is started.

 <br>
 ## Buttons